mdditt2000/kubernetes-1-21/cis 2.4/multi-cluster/user-guide.md

 FLANNEL_MTU=1450
 FLANNEL_IPMASQ=true
 ```
-Changes are also required to all the backend-data annotations of the Kubenetes nodes in the cluster.
+Changes are also required to all the backend-data annotations of the Kubenetes nodes in the prod-cluster.
 This includes the big-ip-node documented below

     $ kubectl edit nodes